Magnetic moments of strange hidden-bottom pentaquarks and the role of spin flavor correlations: Magnetic Moment in Molecular Model

-Here $S_M$, $S_B$, and $S_D$ denote the spins of the meson, baryon, and the diquark inside the baryon, respectively, while primed symbols indicate spin projections.
+Here $S$, $S_B$, $S_M$, and $S_D$ denote the total spin of the pentaquark, baryon, meson, and the diquark inside the baryon, respectively, while $S_z$, $S_{B_z}$, $S_{M_z}$, and $S_{b_z}$ denote their corresponding spin projections.
 The analytical expressions for magnetic moments of all strange hidden-bottom states in the molecular configuration for different combinations of $J^P =1/2^-,3/2^-,5/2^-$ are summarized in Table~\ref{tab:magmom_mm}.

 As an illustrative example, consider a hidden-bottom pentaquark with $J^{P} = \tfrac{1}{2}^{-}$ arising from the coupling

 For the state with $S=-1$, $I=1$, $I_3=1$, and $Y=0$, the light-quark flavor wave function is